juberiya1ajaz/Angel-Recruiter/README.md

 ## 🔐 Best Blockchain Project Using Hedera

-We are using **Hedera’s testnet** to make a make a **decentralized chatroom** for Recruiter and Job-seeker, so that they can chat analmously and chat freely .
+We are using **Hedera’s testnet** to make a make **decentralized chatroom** for Recruiters and Job-Seekers especially students so that they can chat anonymously and chat freely.
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🧠 Challenges we ran into

-- Completing the project under the given time frame.
+- Completing the project within the given time frame.
 - Implementing the blockchain in the project.

 ## 🏅 Accomplishments that we're proud of

-- Completing the project under the given time frame.
+- Completing the project within the given time frame.
 - Implementing the smart contract in the project.

 ## 📖 What we learned